usgs/groundmotion-processing/docs/processing-steps/waveform-metrics.md

 Waveform metrics are defined by selecting an intensity measure type (IMT) and an intensity measure component (IMC).
-IMTs typically describe the parameter that is used to represent some aspect of the ground motino, such as PGA or duration.
+IMTs typically describe the parameter that is used to represent some aspect of the ground motion, such as PGA or duration.
 IMCs describe how the different components are handled.